 - Disconnecting the electrical wiring at the original location and reconnecting it in the new location

 - Standard spa wiring must be prepared for an installation in the new location

-On average, it costs about $150 for hot tub removal nationwide.
+It costs about approximately $150 for hot tub removal.
 If your hot tub isn’t functional or you’re looking to replace it with a newer model, hot tub movers can remove and dispose of your hot tub for a flat rate.